leilaicruz/Experimental_Journal/journal/2020-08/2020-08-10-SATAY-bem2d-nrp1d-WT.md

 -  The pellet from the reseed culture was pink , which could mean that there were many cells ade- that did not have any transposon event.
 Hence I suspect the sequencing/transposon coverage will be not optimal.

+- The number of ADE+ cells after reseeding is around 1000X times higher than at then of the induction which is what was expected :)

 ## Next steps